Edward Tuck

 Edward Tuck (August 24, 1842 – April 30, 1938) was an American banker, diplomat, and philanthropist.
 He is known for funding the establishment of the Tuck School of Business at his alma mater, Dartmouth College.
-The son of Amos Tuck, a founder of the Republican Party, Edward Tuck served as the Vice Consul in Paris, and grew his fortune as a partner of the banking firm John Munroe & Co..
+The son of Amos Tuck, a founder of the Republican Party, Edward Tuck served as the Vice Consul in Paris, and gained his fortune as a partner of the banking firm John Munroe & Co..

 Early life

-Tuck was born in Exeter, New Hampshire on August 24, 1842.
+Tuck was born in Exeter, New Hampshire, on August 24, 1842.
 He was the son of Sarah Ann Nudd (1810–1847) and political figure Amos Tuck (1810–1879).
 His half-sister was Ellen Tuck French (1838–1915), who was married to Francis Ormond French, President of the Manhattan Trust Company.

-Tuck was educated at Philips Exeter Academy and Dartmouth College, where he roomed with future College president William Jewett Tucker.
+Tuck was educated at Philips Exeter Academy and Dartmouth College, where he roomed with future College president William Jewett Tucker and was a member of Psi Upsilon fraternity.

 Career

 He began his career in 1864, he was appointed by U.S. President Abraham Lincoln as the Vice Consul in Paris under U.S. Ambassador John Bigelow.
 In the following year, he resigned, shortly before the Franco-Prussian War, and joined the banking firm Munroe & Co., where he was made a partner in 1871.

 He retired from banking in 1881, and, in 1889, went to live as an expatriate in France, where he donated an art collection valued at $5 million, and funds for hospitals and other institutions.